Trump lawyers seek to toss Stormy Daniels’ lawsuit

 - Debunking 5 viral rumors about Christine Blasey Ford, Kavanaugh’s accuser

+While Trump and Cohen want the court to toss out the litigation as moot because they concede the deal was invalid, Daniels’ lawyer wants to keep the litigation alive.

+Attorney Michael Avenatti, who has frequently and aggressively criticized Trump in the news and has said he’s considering challenging him in the 2020 presidential race, wants to take testimony from Trump about whether the deal was inked to silence Daniels while he was running for president.

-Trump’s personal lawyer, Michael Cohen, has pleaded guilty to campaign finance violations for arranging payments to both Daniels and a former Playboy model to influence the election.
+Cohen has pleaded guilty to campaign finance violations for arranging payments to both Daniels and a former Playboy model to influence the election.

+Essential Consultants, the company Cohen set up to make the payment to Daniels, wants Daniels to return her $130,000 payment.
+Avenatti wants the defendants to pay his legal fees.

+Trump is also seeking to toss out a defamation claim Daniels made against him for suggesting she made up a story about being threatened to keep quiet about her relationship by a stranger in 2011.